usds/ditap-curriculum-update/3_Curriculum/3C_DITAP-Adaptation-Curriculum/3C.2_DITAP-Strategy-For-Executive-Leaders-Curriculum/Module 3/Case Study Exercise: Leading Through Risk.md

     - Teams should regularly review their risk assumptions, consult with legal counsel about actual requirements, and benchmark against other successful organizations to calibrate their risk tolerance appropriately.
 The goal is intelligent risk management that enables mission success, not risk avoidance that prevents mission accomplishment.

 **Facilitator notes**:
-- Encourage participants to share examples of both legal sufficiency and excessive risk aversion
+- Encourage participants to share examples of both legal sufficiency and excessive risk aversion.
-- Emphasize the importance of consulting with legal counsel for actual requirements
+- Emphasize the importance of consulting with legal counsel for actual requirements.
-- Highlight the mission impact of excessive risk aversion
+- Highlight the mission impact of excessive risk aversion.
-- Address concerns about career safety and organizational protection
+- Address concerns about career safety and organizational protection.

 _Question 3: How do modern contract types support digital services?_
 - Complete answer: Modern contract types enable the iterative, user-feedback-driven development that digital services require, shifting away from traditional fixed-scope approaches toward flexible arrangements that support continuous delivery and improvement.